dzapataHDI/nomemory/The-MockNeat-Class.md

 This method is used to generate int numbers.

-Example of generating int numbers (negative or positive):
+Example for generating int numbers (negative or positive):

 ```java
 Integer i1 = mock.ints().val();
 // Possible Output :1952620297
 ```

-Example of generating int numbers bounded by a certain value: [0, bound), where bound = 10:
+Example for generating int numbers bounded by a certain value: [0, bound), where bound = 10:

 ```java
 Integer bounded = mock.ints().bound(10).val();
 // Possible Output: 4
 ```

-Example of generating int numbers in a certain open range: [10, 20):
+Example for generating int numbers in a certain open range: [10, 20):

 ```java
 Integer ranged = mock.ints().range(10, 20).val();